Abstract Art and misconception

 Motive and why you paint abstract is of vital importance for an artist.

-For a non-artist however, who wants to beautify their home with their own abstract painting, the motive may not be of an artistic pursuit, but rather an alternative to buying a "Picasso", it's certainly a cheaper option.
+For a non-artist however, who wants to beautify their home with their own abstract painting, the motive may not be of an artistic pursuit, but rather an alternative to buying a "Picasso", and it's certainly a cheaper option.

-The distinction to be aware of, is the motive and the artistic background, and if you are in a position of buying an abstract painting, it maybe worth while to seek the artistic credentials of the artist.
+The distinction to be aware of is the motive and the artistic background, and if you are in a position of buying an abstract painting, it maybe worth while to seek out the artistic credentials of the artist.
 What has s/he painted before, can you see a natural progression towards abstractions, is it a specific style of abstraction and what are the reason for those abstractions.

 Understanding an abstract work of art will help you do see and appreciate that piece of work.